tansudasli/uiux-sandbox/README.md

 - .snproject: Supernova project (imported .sketch file)

 - [x] supernova-sandbox/: contains sketch and imported supernova project, also IOS and Android exports.
-- [x] sketch-sandbox/: contains skecth apps.
+- [x] design-challanges-in-translator-app/: contains design challanges in a podcast/video player or more generarlly master-detail apps.

 ## How To Start